 2. Select the calibration channel corresponding to the instrument, and choose Broadband Noise.
-Select the Z component and a suitable duration and amplitude, and click Inject now.
-A new data stream, ending $C{\underline{n}}$ ($\underline{n} = 0 - 7$) or MB, should appear in Scream!'s main window containing the returned calibration signal.
+Select the component you wish to calibrate, together with a suitable duration and amplitude, and click Inject now.
+A new data stream, ending $C\underline{n}$ ($\underline{n} = 0 - 7$) or MB, should appear in Scream!'s main window containing the returned calibration signal.